 The other one, well…at this point I can’t remember.
 Maybe sliwowiva (plum) or krupnik (honey)?
 Zoladkowa gorzka (herbs and spices)?
 I’ll blame the vodka for my lack of memory!

 By the end of the night, I was convinced vodka is good medicine.
-I felt like my old self again, ate a full meal even after all the snacks we consumed during the tour, and enjoyed the rest of my Polish trip.
+I felt like my old self again, ate a full meal even after all the snacks we consumed during the tour, and enjoyed the rest of my Polish trip, Krakow vodka tour and all.

 * * *